-As a native of St. Louis, Missouri, Kaelen Felix is a graduate of Memphis College of Art with a Bachelor of Fine Art in Illustration (2018).
+Kaelen Felix is a Saint Louis native and is a graduate of Memphis College of Art with a Bachelor of Fine Arts in Illustration (2018).
 When she was an undergraduate, she interned for Jabberblabber Earth Family Magazine, a monthly magazine with over 100,000 readers in the tri-state area.
 In October 2017, her illustration of their Jabberblabber character was featured on the front cover of the grandparent issue.
 That publication is an achievement for Kaelen as an undergraduate while looking back; she couldn't be more thrilled to be a part of it.
 The experience allowed her to define her artistic skills and to pursue a career in publishing.

 Ms. Felix began her career as an artist when she was two years old!
 Six months later, Kaelen discovered her calling is to pursue art in illustration for books.
 As a child, art came naturally to Kaelen.
 Her tenacious desire allowed Kaelen to use her artistic ability to create storytelling book scenes from her imagination.
 She would often pay attention to how the light was casting on dolls and toys.
 She would create still-life and draw from observation for hours.
 Kaelen's desire to spend a whole day on art made her heart complete as it showed her passion for capturing the light source and balancing the shadows became evident she could do it!
 Her favorite artist from the impression period, Vincent Van Gogh, inspired her whimsical style.
 The intricate details in her woodwork and water show her forte for a whimsy pattern.

 Kaelen’s illustration career officially started in 2018.
 After completing undergrad, Kaelen collaborated with a remote author to illustrate a 32-page children's book, A Colorful Balloon Ride (2018).
-At 23, Kaelen became a published illustrator and then collaborated with another children's book author and created a 60-page book, Freddy the Foster Frog: Finds a Friendly Family (2020).
+At 23, Kaelen became a published illustrator and then collaborated with another children's book author and created a 60-page book, Freddy the Foster Frog: Finds a Friendly Family (2020), and the newest book she illustrated, Freddy the Foster Frog: Finds a Forever Family.

 In 2020, Kaelen interned for 360 Magazine (remotely), which is an edgy and fashion-forward company located in downtown Los Angeles, California.
 She illustrated topics such as celebrities, food, culture, and present news topics that coincide with political and other climate-changing current news.
 She thrived on creative and innovative illustrations that create a stylized and pop-art feel similar to Andy Warhol.
 Kaelen loves taking on any new challenge while she was an intern at 360 Magazine as she embraced their well-known publications, print magazine, and brand identity.
 Kaelen recently interned with BYK Digital Marketing in Saint Louis MO, where she honed her skills in graphic designing, marketing, such as blog posts, E-blasts, and learning more about animation with video making.
 She continues to learn and grow as she wants to become a graphic designer - and social media designer as she gained a lot of expertise in this field throughout her career.